Emergence and Correspondence for String Theory Black Holes: Acknowledgements

 \section{Acknowledgements}

 We are most grateful for the generous time shared in interviews and in giving feedback to this article and its companion by Andrew Strominger and Cumrun Vafa.
-We further thank Erik Curiel, Peter Galison, Ted Jacobson, Jos Uffink and Erik Verlinde for discussions and essential assistance to our project.
+We further thank Erik Curiel, Peter Galison, Sean Gryb, Ted Jacobson, Jos Uffink, Erik Verlinde and David Wallace for discussions and essential assistance to our project.
+We are also grateful for valuable feedback from two referees.
 SDH's work was supported by the Tarner scholarship in Philosophy of Science and History of Ideas, held at Trinity College, Cambridge, and by a fellowship of the Black Hole Initiative at Harvard University; JB and JvD are very grateful for the latter's hospitality in the fall of 2018.
 MV is supported by the Netherlands Organisation for Scientific Research (NWO; project number SPI 63-260).